Tourist Map of Liverpool – Echoes of The Beatles Legacy

 Schedules and Prices

-The operational hours of public transport in Liverpool generally run from early morning until late evening.
+The operational hours of public transport in Liverpool generally run from early morning until late in the evening.
 Merseyrail trains operate from 6 am to midnight, while buses run their regular services until 11:30 pm.

 Entry costs to attractions vary, but you can expect to pay between £15 and £25 for most museums and tours.
 Remember, some attractions offer discounts when tickets are purchased online in advance.